deltaxrobot/deltax_labeling_software/README.md

 #### Step 1: Change the IP address

 Change the IP address to the IP address of the computer running the `server.py` file.
+And press Enter.

 ![Step 1](./imgs/change_ip_adress.png)